teateatea/heartbreaker/A/Classes/1/Bespoke/Chimera-Host (Draft).md

 ##### 1. Choose Maestro Specialty and Forsaken Schools.
 Their Specialty cannot be a school that has been Forsaken by any other Form.
 - Each Form has 2 Spells from their Speciality that only they can cast.
-- Other Spells that the Chimera-Host learns can be cast by any Form.
+- All other Spells that the Chimera-Host learns can be cast by any Form.

 ##### 2. Choose an Aversion
-This should be a brief, general idea rather than a very specific pet-peeve.
+This should be a brief, general idea, rather than a very specific pet-peeve.

-Examples:
+***Examples:**
-- Getting wet.
+- *Getting wet.*
-- Getting insulted.
+- *Getting insulted.*
-- Being told what to do.
+- *Being told what to do.*
-- Losing something.
+- *Losing something.*
-- Lying.
+- *Lying.*

 ##### 3. Choose three Focuses
 1. **A Quiet Action**
-	- 10 minutes, Low energy activity: meditation, reading, cooking, etc.
+	- A slower, calm activity *(~10 minutes)*: meditation, reading, cooking, etc.
 2. **A Loud Action**
-	- 6 seconds, High energy activity, or combat action: singing, running, charging, dodging, etc.
+	- A burst of high energy activity, or a combat action *(less than 1 minute)*: singing, running, charging, etc.
 3. **A Consumeable**
 	- Use something up: specific food or drink, burning wood or candles, etc.